batopa/relocate-svn/README.md

 Bash script to relocate svn repository to new one.
 Tested with subversion client 1.6.17

-If new repository has different UUID offers the possibility to update working copy UUID with the new one and then proceed with relocate command
+If new repository has different UUID offers the possibility to force checkout or update working copy UUID with the new one and then proceed with relocate command

 	USAGE: